 Trust Building

 Aviation regulators require extensive safety demonstration.
-AI systems must be validated across all possible conditions—a challenging requirement for machine learning.
+AI systems must be validated across all possible conditions—a challenging requirement for machine learning that’s learned from historical data.

 Legacy ATC systems weren’t designed for AI integration.
-Connecting modern AI to decades-old displays and interfaces requires careful engineering.
+Connecting modern AI to decades-old displays and interfaces requires careful engineering and often painful compromise.

 International Coordination